afropiloto/paperless-platform/src/share-links/README.md

 - `isExpired`: Boolean flag for manual expiration
 - `accessCount`: Number of times the link has been accessed
 - `lastAccessedAt`: Timestamp of last access
+- `accessHistory`: Array of access records with email and timestamp

 ## Usage Examples